manvithareddychintha/Bank-management-learn/README.md

 - Account holders can edit certain details of their accounts, such as name and phone number.

 ### Account Deletion:
-- Users have the option to close their accounts, and the associated data is removed.
+- Users have the option to close their accounts, and the associated data is removed completely.